 Cohort 2 of our Equity in Practice Learning Community will support sites working to build, test, and implement new models for incorporating community voice in key decisions about cross-sector data use, with an emphasis on educational equity and racial justice.

-AISP will host an informational webinar about the RFA on February 23 at 12pm ET.
+AISP hosted an informational webinar about the RFA on February 23 at 12pm ET.
+Access the recording here.

 Selected sites will receive:

 - A customized roadmap for sustainability of data infrastructure and partnerships.